-We have experienced a decrease in the amortized cost of fixed income securities categorized as problem as of June 30, 2006 compared to December 31, 2005.
-The decrease was primarily due to dispositions and the recategorization of securities upon improving conditions.
+We have experienced a decrease in the amortized cost of fixed income securities categorized as problem and potential problem as of September 30, 2006 compared to December 31, 2005.
+The decrease was primarily due to dispositions and the removal of securities upon improving conditions.

-We also evaluated each of these securities through our portfolio monitoring process at June 30, 2006 and recorded write-downs when appropriate.
-We further concluded that any remaining unrealized losses on these securities were temporary in nature and that we have the intent and ability to hold until recovery.
+We also evaluated each of these securities through our portfolio monitoring process at September 30, 2006 and recorded write-downs when appropriate.
+We further concluded that any remaining unrealized losses on these securities were temporary in nature and that we have the intent and ability to hold the securities until recovery.
 While these balances may increase in the future, particularly if economic conditions are unfavorable, management expects that the total amount of securities in these categories will remain low relative to the total fixed income securities portfolio.